-1. Course Bachelor of Veterinary Medicine

-2. Year 1

-3. Applicable to Academic Year2014/15

-4. Aspects of Course Covered by Examination

-All subjects taught in Year 1

-5. Form of Examination

-5.1.
-Written Papers Paper 1: Multiple Choice Questions (MCQ): 1 hour Paper 2: Problem Solving Questions; up to 2 hours Paper 3: Essay Questions; up to 3 hours

-5.2.
-In Course Assessments Two summative in course assessments related to sub Formative extended essay. jects taught in Y ear 1.
+1. Course Bachelor of Veterinary Medicine 2.
+Year 1 3.
+Applicable to Academic Year 2015/16 4.
+Aspects of Course Covered by Examination All subjects taught in Year 1 5.
+Form of Examination 5.1.
+Written Papers Paper 1: Multiple Choice Questions (MCQ): 1 hour Paper 2: Problem Solving Questions; up to 2 hours Paper 3: Essay Questions; up to 3 hours 5.2.
+In Course Assessments Two summative in course assessments related to subjects taught in Year 1.
+Formative extended essay.
 5.3.
-Practical tests: Structured orals and spot tests related to subjects taug ght in Year 1.

-6. Marking Criteria
+Practical tests: Structured orals and spot tests related to subjects taught in Year 1.
+6. Marking Criteria 6.1.

-6.1.
 Essay Questions College Common (0-100) Grading Scheme.
 The College Common Grading Scheme will be used as appropriate for extended pieces of writing with 0-10 marking on short answer responses of a factual nature.
 6.2.
-Multiple Choice Questions and Extended Matching C The number of marks available for each type of question examination paper.
-A question left unanswered or delete The pass mark for MCQ and EMQ examinations as a wh approved and accepted standard setting protocols, norm n will be clearly s ed by the candid nole will be set a ate will score zero. ccording to
+Multiple Choice Questions and Extended Matching Questions The number of marks available for each type of question will be clearly stated on the examination paper.
+A question left unanswered or deleted by the candidate will score zero.
+The pass mark for MCQ and EMQ examinations as a whole will be set according to approved and accepted standard setting protocols, normalised and then scaled.
 6.3.
 OSPVEs and Spot Test A pass mark will be set for each station.
-The pass mark be set according to approved and accepted standard set appropriate a minimum number of stations to be passed tting protocols, i ncluding if

-7. Allocation of Marks and any Additional Requirements

-7.1.
-First Sit Resit
+The pass mark for the examination as a whole will be set according to approved and accepted standard setting protocols, including if appropriate a minimum number of stations to be passed, then normalised and scaled.
+7. Allocation of Marks and any Additional Requirement S 7.1. : Meiner Den en 4 First Sit Resit i.

-i.
 Written Paper 1 ii.
-Written Paper 2 22.5 22.5 25 25
+Written Paper 2 iii.

-iii.
 Written Paper 3 iv.
-Spot test 22.5 11.25 25 12.5

-v.
-Structured ISF Oral 11.25 12.5

-vi.
-In-Course Assessment 1 - Term 1 7.5 0

-vii.
-In-Course Assessment 2 - Term 2 2.5 0
+Spot test v.
+Structured ISF Oral 22.5 22.5 22.5 11.25 11.25 25 25 25 12.5 12.5 vi.
+In-Course Assessment 1 - Term 1 vii.
+In-Course Assessment 2 - Term 2 7.5 2.5 0 0 viii.

-viii.
 Candidates are required to submit an Extended Essay 0 0